Have Questions?

 262-257-3580

-Froedtert Community Memorial Hospital has been offering recovery treatment and rehab services to residents of the Slinger area.
+Froedtert Community Memorial Hospital has been offering recovery treatment and rehab services to residents of the Slinger, Wisconsin area.
 Today, Froedtert Community Memorial Hospital offers services like motivational interviewing, group therapy, cognitive/behavior therapy, contingency management/motivational incentive, activity therapy, group therapy and others in keeping with its philosophy of following rehabilitation treatments that work best to help clients achieve recovery.

 This drug and alcohol rehab also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - outpatient day treatment, long term treatment centers, outpatient detoxification centers, inpatient addiction treatment facilities, short term drug and alcohol rehab centers and others.